 Eco-Friendly Baby Bottles

-From cans to containers to bottles, bisphenol A (BPA) is used in various plastic baby goods.
+From cans to containers to bottles, bisphenol A (BPA) is used in countless plastic baby goods.
 BPA is then potentially leaked into our foods and drinks, and that risk increases when these containers are heated.

 - Male and female infertility

 - Reproductive system tumors

 To limit your baby’s exposure, choose BPA-free plastic bottles and glass bottles.
 You might find it takes some trial and error, but a wide variety of sizes and shapes will help find the right fit